 - 1. Before participating in any online community, understand that anything posted online is available to anyone in the world.
 Any text or photo posted online is completely out of your control at the moment it is placed online, even if you limit access to your site. - 2.
 You are not to post information, photos, or other items that could embarrass you, your family, your team, the Athletic Department or Chelmsford High School.
 This includes items that may be posted by others. - 3.
 Be aware of who you add as a friend to your site.
 Many people are looking to take advantage of student-athletes or seek connection with student-athletes to give them a sense of membership on a team. - 4.
 Coaches and athletic department administrators can and do monitor these websites.
-Disparaging remarks about teammates, coaches, opponents, or school officials can serve as grounds for suspension from competition or dismissal from teams, as well as legal ramifications. - grounds for suspension from competition or dismissal from teams, as well as legal ramifications.
+Disparaging remarks about teammates, coaches, opponents, or school officials can serve as grounds for suspension from competition or dismissal from teams, as well as legal ramifications. - 5.
 Student-athletes will face disciplinary measures for violation of team policies, athletic department policies, MIAA guidelines and/or state and federal laws.
 Any admission of conduct in violation of any of these policies or laws found on a student-athlete's website will subject him/her to disciplinary measures.
-Any depictions of conduct in violation of any of these policies or laws found on a student-athlete's website will subject or laws found on a student-athlete's website will subject or laws found on a student-athlete's website will subject be subject to a full investigation.
+Any depictions of conduct in violation of any of these policies or laws found on a student-athlete's website will be subject to a full investigation.